-- aop-mc-int handles integration between the JBossAOP and Microcontainer projects - classloader new peer classloader model, prepared to handle OSGi bundle model. - The container module contains: reflection, the integration point for manipulating class information at runtime (for example, overriding annotations or obtaining an aop instance advisor), joinpoint (the joinpoint model including the join point factory), classadaptor (the integration and configuration spi) and metadata (the base metadata types and repository). - dependency management is handled by the controller.
-The controller is the core component for keeping track of contexts to make sure the configuration and lifecycle are done in the correct order including dependencies and classloading considerations. - deployers load components from various models, POJOs, JMX, spring, Java EE, etc. into the Microcontainer runtime. - kernel kernel defines the core kernel spi including, boostrap, configuration, POJO deployments, dependency, events, bean metadata, and bean registry. - The managed module defines the base objects defining the management view of a component.
+- aop-mc-int handles integration between the JBossAOP and Microcontainer projects - classloader new peer classloader model, prepared to handle OSGi bundle model.

-- The metatype module defines the base types found in the management view of a component. - guice-int contains the integration classes for guice. - osgi-int contains the integration classes that adapt the OSGi model onto the Microcontainer. - reliance-identity defines identity as a MC POJO service - reliance-rules defines your dependencies with Drools - reliance-jbpm defines your dependencies with jBPM - spring-int contains the integration classes that adapt the spring model onto the Microcontainer.
+- dependency management is handled by the controller.
+The controller is the core component for keeping track of contexts to make sure the configuration and lifecycle are done in the correct order including dependencies and classloading considerations. - deployers load components from various models (for example, POJOs, JMX, spring, Java EE) into the Microcontainer runtime. - kernel defines the core kernel spi including, boostrap, configuration, POJO deployments, dependency, events, bean metadata, and bean registry. - The managed and metatype modules define the base objects defining the management view of a component. - guice-int contains the integration classes for Guice. - · osgi-int contains the integration classes that adapt the OSGi model onto the Microcontainer. - reliance-rules defines your dependencies with Drools - reflect is the integration point for manipulating class information at runtime. - mdr is the generic metadata repository.
+It handles scoped metadata lookups. - vfs represents Virtual File System.
+It's an abstraction layer to identify known file system issues in a single module. - spring-int contains the integration classes that adapt the spring model onto the Microcontainer.